-- you already receive housing benefit or Universal Credit with a housing element
+- you already receive housing benefit or the housing element of Universal Credit

-- your housing benefit or Universal Credit does not cover the full cost of your rent
+- your housing benefit or Universal Credit doesn't cover the full cost of your rent

 - services that are included in your rent